 "The total number of shares of capital stock which the Corporation shall have authority to issue is 200,000,000, which (i) 190,000,000 shall be designated as common stock, par value \$0.01 per share (the "Common Stock"), and (ii) 10,000,000 shares shall be a class designated as undesignated preferred stock, par value \$0.01 per share (the "Undesignated Preferred Stock")."
-As of the effective date of the filing of the Articles of Amendment containing this Amendment with the Pennsylvania Department of State (the "Effective Date"), every []1 (the "Reverse Split Factor") outstanding shares of Common Stock shall without further action by this Corporation or the holder thereof be combined into and automatically become one share of Common Stock (the "Reverse Stock Split").
+As of the effective date of the filing of the Articles of Amendment containing this Amendment with the Pennsylvania Department of State (the "Effective Date"), every [ ]! (the "Reverse Split Factor") outstanding shares of Common Stock shall without further action by this Corporation or the holder thereof be combined into and automatically become one share of Common Stock (the "Reverse Stock Split").
 No fractional shares will be issued in connection with the Reverse Stock Split.
-A shareholder of record who otherwise would be entitled to receive fractional shares will be entitled to receive cash (without interest and subject to applicable withholding taxes) in lieu of such fractional shares in an amount equal to the product obtained by multiplying such fractional share of Common Stock by the Reverse Split Factor times the average closing price per share of Common Stock on the securities trading market on which the shares were traded for the five trading days immediately preceding the effective date of this amendment to the Amended and Restated Articles of Incorporation."
+A shareholder of record who otherwise would be entitled to receive fractional shares will be entitled to receive cash (without interest and subject to applicable withholding taxes) in lieu of such fractional shares in an amount equal to the product obtained by multiplying such fractional share were traded for the five trading days immediately preceding the effective date of this amendment to the Amended and Restated Articles of Incorporation."